dcernst/dcernst.github.io/_posts/2013-08-04-an-update-mathematics-education-on-the-arxiv.md

 >
 > Getting a moderator for math.HO is also a good idea; once again, we can discuss.

-I&#8217;ve since followed up with Greg privately and it seems that the most likely scenario is a name change to the [math.HO &#8211; History and Overview][10], which lists math education as one of the possible topics.
+I've since followed up with Greg privately and it seems that the most likely scenario is a name change to the [math.HO &#8211; History and Overview][10], which lists math education as one of the possible topics.
 A name change seems reasonable to me.
 However, in order to move forward, the arXiv would like to see math ed submissions to the math.HO category.
 Again, this seems reasonable.
 In addition, there is currently no moderator for the math.HO category, so we would still need to move forward with the list of folks I gathered.

 At this point, what we need is for people to start uploading their math ed related manuscripts to the math.HO category on the arXiv.
 I think this will require some guidance, as well as a discussion about copyright and such.
-I think I&#8217;ll save that for a future post.
+I think I'll save that for a future post.

 Thoughts and comments welcome.